mostmojo/dice-roll/README.md

 **Game Rules**
 - The game has 2 players, playing in rounds
-- In each turn, a player rolls a pair of dice as many times as they wishe.
+- In each turn, a player rolls a pair of dice as many times as they wish.
 Each result gets added to their **round** score.
 - **But**, if the player rolls a 1, all of his/her **round** score gets lost.
 After that, it's the next player's turn.
 - The player can choose to **Hold**, which means that their **round** score gets added to their **global** score.
 After that, it's the next player's turn.
 - The first player to reach 100 points on **global** score wins the game.
 You get to pick what happens to the loser! 😂 Tequila shot?
 Down a beer?
 Go to the shop?
 Pint(s) on them?